williamouyang/okta.github.io/_source/_docs/guides/authentication/social-saml-login.md

 ---
 layout: docs_page
-title: Social Authentication
+title: Using Social Login
-excerpt: Setting up an Okta Social Authentication provider
+excerpt: How to implement social authentication
 ---

-# Social Authentication
+# Using Social Login

 ## Overview